juliuschanjq/juliuschanjq.github.io/_publications/IoTAzure.md

 ## Description
 The report offers a full overview of the project, beginning with background research on IoT's function in healthcare.
-It contains an analysis of numerous case studies that demonstrate the actual uses of IoT in fields like as remote patient monitoring, emergency response systems, and smart medical waste management.
+It contains an analysis and literature review of numerous case studies that demonstrate the actual uses of IoT in fields such as remote patient monitoring, emergency response systems, and smart medical waste management.

 Following that, the prototype's design will be based on a Smart Medical Waste Mangement deleloped with Raspberry Pi, Microsoft Azure and a real-time monitoring dashboard with a focus on the conceptual